 The United States Conference of Catholic Bishops (USCCB) lays out five steps that can be taken to protect our children.
 The first is to develop healthy and loving relationships.
 Parents are the first and most important teachers in a child’s life.
 We teach them how to eat, how to dress, how to relate to others, how to learn.
 We teach them how to pray and to grow close to Jesus.
 Since a child’s primary language is play, we develop relationships by playing with them, learning how to laugh, how to enjoy life.
 Amongst all of that instruction, we must teach our children morals and model for them how to form healthy relationships.

 The second step is to teach safety.
-In the Diocese of Camden, every adult who works with children is trained by attending New Jersey Child Assault Prevention (CAP) sessions.
-Our clergy — priests and deacons — receive the same type of CAP training.
-These sessions teach how to recognize child abuse, bullying and internet dangers.
+In the Diocese of Camden, every adult who works with children is trained by attending a VIRTUS® Protecting God’s Children session.
+Our clergy — priests and deacons — receive the same type of safe environment training.
+These sessions teach how to recognize child sexual abuse and internet dangers.
+Most important the sessions present a five-step plan on how we can all work together to prevent child sexual abuse.
 In our schools, the children also learn CAP and learn what it means to be safe, strong and free.
 Children in our religious education programs listen to Child Lures Prevention and learn the various lures a predator might use to groom and abuse children.